GemCarbo is named after the chemotherapy drugs used in the course of the treatment. They are:

 - On day 1, your nurse will give you gemcitabine and carboplatin.

 - On day 8, your nurse will give you gemcitabine only.

 After this, you will then have a rest period with no treatment for 13 days.

-At the end of the 21 days, you will start your second cycle of GemCarbo.
-This is exactly the same as the first cycle.
+After your rest period, you will start your second cycle of GemCarbo.
+This is the same as the first cycle.
 Your doctor or nurse will tell you the number of cycles that you are likely to have.